What is Liquidity in Stocks?

 How Liquidity Is Measured

-High liquidity stocks also tend to have tighter bid-ask spreads, which reduces transaction costs and makes it easier to execute at prices close to the quoted market price.
-The tradeoff is that high liquidity typically comes with lower volatility and less room for the kind of dramatic repricing that creates large short-term returns.
-The stocks that are easiest to buy and sell are usually the most widely held and most efficiently priced.
+The tradeoff is real though.
+High liquidity usually comes with lower volatility and less room for dramatic repricing.
+The stocks easiest to buy and sell are typically the most widely held and most efficiently priced.
+You’re not finding edges in Apple’s order book.

 Low Liquidity Stocks: Higher Risk, Higher Potential Return

 Low liquidity stocks trade less frequently and in smaller volumes.
-This creates two distinct realities for investors who hold them.
+That creates two very different realities depending on which side of the trade you’re on.

 Building a Portfolio That Balances Liquidity

-The most sensible approach for most investors is a portfolio that combines both high and low liquidity positions, with the allocation driven by your personal financial situation and time horizon rather than by which opportunities look most exciting.
+The sensible approach is a portfolio where liquidity allocation is driven by your personal financial situation, not by which opportunities look most exciting.

-Capital with a genuine long-term horizon — money you can leave invested for five or more years without needing to touch it — can reasonably include low liquidity positions where the higher return potential justifies the exit difficulty.
-The specific allocation depends on your age, income stability, existing savings, and financial obligations.
+Capital with a genuine long-term horizon, money you can leave invested for five or more years without touching, can reasonably include low liquidity positions where the return premium justifies the exit difficulty.

 Using Liquidity Ratios to Evaluate Company Financial Health

-Beyond trading liquidity, the term liquidity also applies to a company’s balance sheet — specifically its ability to meet short-term financial obligations using available assets.
+Liquidity also applies to a company’s balance sheet — specifically its ability to meet short-term financial obligations with available assets.
+This is a separate concept from trading liquidity but equally important for investors doing fundamental analysis.

 Bottom Line